developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/webview/index.md

 ## Overview
-The `Webview` is the core container used for rendering your application code.
-You can control certain behaviors of the webview by using this API class.
+This is the core container used for rendering application code.
+Certain behaviors of the WebView can be controlled by using this API class.

-> Note: There is currently an issue with hyperlinks on CE devices using the IE Engine: if you are attempting to click a link while holding the shift hardware key on the device, the link will not work properly.
-This is a known issue and is being worked on currently.
+> Note: On CE devices that use the IE Engine, clicking a hyperlink while holding the shift hardware key on the device does not work properly.

 ## Enabling the API
-There are two methods of enabling the Webview API:
+There are two methods of enabling the WebView API:

 * Include all ebapi modules
 * Include only the required API modules

+Either way, the included files will be from:
-For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Enterprise Browser.
+`/Enterprise Browser/JavaScript Files/Enterprise Browser`,
+a directory on the computer that contains the Enterprise Browser installation.

 ### Include all JS API modules
-To include all JS APIs, copy the ebapi-modules.js file to a location accessible by the app's files and include a reference to the JavaScript file in the app's HTML.
-For instance, to include the modules file in the app's `index.html`, copy the file to the same directory as that `index.html` and add the following line to the HTML's HEAD section:
+To include all JavaScript APIs, copy the `ebapi-modules.js` file to a location accessible by the app's files and include the JavaScript modules file in the app.
+For instance, to include the modules file in the app's `index.html`, copy the modules file to the same directory as the `index.html` and add the following line to the HEAD section of the app's `index.html` file:

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>

-> Note: that the pathing for this file is relative to the current page.

-This will define the EB class within the page.
-Any page you need to use the modules will need to have the .js file included in this fashion.
+> This will define the EB class within the page. **Note that the path for this file is relative to the current page** (index.html).
+Any page on which the modules are required will need to have the required .js file(s) included in this fashion.

 ### Include only the required modules
-To include single APIs, you must first include the `ebapi.js` in your HTML as well as the API file you want to use.
-For instance, to use the Webview API, I would add the following code to my HTML file(s), assuming the API files have been copied to the same directory as the HTML.
+To include individual APIs, include the `ebapi.js` in the HTML, and then the additional required API file(s).
+For instance, to use the WebView API, add the following code to the HTML file(s).
+Again, this assumes that relevant API files have been copied to the same directory as the HTML.

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi.js"></script>
     <script type="text/javascript" charset="utf-8" src="eb.webview.js"></script>

-The ebapi.js file is necessary for all single API inclusions.
+> In the code lines above, notice that `ebapi.js` is included first, followed by `eb.webview.js`, which is the WebView API for Enterprise Browser. **This coding is required on each HTML page whenever an individual API will be called from that page**.

 ##Methods

 ### clearApplicationCache()
 Used for clearing HTML5 Application Cache data in Enterprise Browser application.
 Note: Use WebView clearCache API for clearing cache data.